fatihgumuss/bin-finder/README.md

-Just a very simple website for a friend to make his job a bit more easier
+A simple website for a friend to make his job a bit more easier